Ultimate Guide To WordPress RSS

 One more thing …

-It’s a good idea to let your site users know that they can subscribe to your RSS feeds.
-Make sure you place your ’subscribe to RSS’ link or button in a visible location …
+Remember to promote your RSS feeds.
+Make sure you place your subscribe link or button somewhere visible …

-Also, keep in mind that other website owners will only subscribe to your content if you provide useful content that educates, engages, and entertains.
-In other words, provide high-quality information that will add value to their sites and benefit their visitors.
+Also, keep in mind that other website owners will only subscribe to your content if you provide useful information.
+In other words, you need to provide high-quality information that will add great value to their sites and benefit their visitors.

-(Add content from other sites and get others to syndicate your content online with RSS feeds!)
+(Easily add great content to your site and get other users to syndicate your content online with RSS feeds!)

 Practical Tip